saxtouri/svs/doc/usage.rst

 redirect URI.
 This can then be parsed using some scripting language in the browser (e.g. Javascript) running in the browser at the redirect URI.

-Documentation of the response to a successful authentication can be found in the section `Successful authentication request`_.
+Documentation and an example of the response to a successful authentication can be found in `Successful authentication request`_.
+Note that no access token is issued by the InAcademia provider, only an ID Token together with any specified ``state`` will be returned.

 .. _client_registration: